svetliomihailov/.files/README.md

-# some_configs
-Here are some of my configuration files for bash and git for Xubuntu 14.04 :)

-P.S.
+Those are my config files.
 I have the git-prompt.sh from the https://github.com/git/git repo